JuanQuenga/scout/README.md

-# Paymore Chrome Extension
+# Paymore Chrome Extension (Lite Version)

 ## Overview

-The Paymore Chrome Extension is a browser extension built with WXT (Web Extension Toolkit) and React.
-It provides tools for Shopify, price checking, and other e-commerce assistance specifically tailored for Paymore's operations.
-The extension includes a powerful CMDK command palette, popup interfaces, content scripts for interacting with web pages (e.g., POS inventory), background scripts, and side panels.
+Paymore Chrome Lite is a lightweight browser extension built with WXT (Web Extension Toolkit) and React.
+It provides essential tools for quick navigation and search specifically tailored for Paymore's operations.
+The lite version focuses on core functionality with a powerful CMDK command palette and settings interface.

+**Current Version:** v1.0.0 (First Lite Release)

 Key features: